 - Groups that develop a high trust level can substantially lower costs by sharing service subscriptions of many types such as academic databases, music, or movies.

-Student House Share Consultants
+Consultants for a Student House Share

 No consultant found

-Members interested in Student Housing
+Members Interested in Student Housing

 No member found

-Here is a linked or downloadable practical description of how to find, modify, and invite renters into a community house for college students.
+Below is a linked practical description of how to find, modify, and invite renters into a community house for college students.
 If the housing is designated specifically for non-binary, male, or female students only, investigate the legal limitations and carefully word your ads in a way that does not make you vulnerable to accusations of discrimination.
 In general, describe who you are, not who you include or exclude.

-Access here an example of a shared-house intentional community rules refined over a decade.
+You might also like an example of a shared-house intentional community rules refined over a decade.